 You shouldn’t care about what other people say.
 Dressing up is a way of expressing yourself.
 It’s your way of showing others your personality, and if you change the way you dress up just because other people don’t like it, it’s like your changing your whole personality/identity too.posted over 2 years ago

 Style truly is an individual thing.
 I try not to criticize others’ fashion choices too much, because I know I wouldn’t want anyone criticizing mine.posted over 1 year ago

 Some people criticize my style but most of them often appreciate it.
 We can never please everyone what’s important is we please ourselves.posted about 2 years ago

 If you have a different style than most people, you know you’re gonna get looked at and people may say nasty things.
 I mean, if – for example – you dye your hair neon-green with orange spots and then start crying because you don’t like to be stared at YOU are the idiot, not the people who stare!
 If you can’t handle a bit of criticism, then don’t dress like that!!
 It’s YOUR choice, so YOU will have to live with it!
 The end. :)posted about 1 year ago

 Give them the mental finger and keep wearing what you like.
 Everybody has a diffrent style andn there are no “rules” as to what you should or shouldn’t be wearing.
-At the end of the day, you should be dressing to please yourself and forget what anybody has to say about it.posted 12 months ago
+At the end of the day, you should be dressing to please yourself and forget what anybody has to say about it.posted about 1 year ago

 Make Him Feel Welcome with Chic Points